GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### First, we must observe that the anomaly is not that software progress is so slow but that computer hardware progress is so fast.
-No other technology since civilization began has seen six orders of magnitude price-performance gain in 30 years.
+> ### Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.
 >
-> ~ *Fred Brooks*
+> ~ *Richard Hamming*

 ---
 ## 🏎 Quick Facts